Paying the toll for progress

 A few years ago, “Super Slab” discussions about a toll road east of I-25 brought to the fore a long history of toll road building in Colorado and here in the Pikes Peak region.
+Today, in a related ribbon, you might be backed up for a while in "The Gap," between Castle Rock and Monument.

 The Pikes Peak Toll Road helps make the peak the most visited mountain in North America with over a half million visitors annually.
 It was completed in 1916.
 And within the last decade, a company called CTRI Incorporated looked at the possibility of building another toll road from Woodland Park into the Divide area.
 And Gold Camp Road was of course a toll road shortly after the tracks where pulled up.